-The Honours Psychology program at the University of Regina is competitive and the process leading up to making an application that will succeed takes planning in advance.
+The Honours Psychology program at the University of Regina is competitive and the process leading up to making an application takes planning in advance.
 This is not something to be undertaken in the last month before the deadline.
 In the Faculty of Science, the core requirements that need to be met before making an application to the honours program include:

 - A minimum overall Grade Point Average (GPA) of 70%

 - A program GPA of 75% (A program GPA of 75% (this is also called the PGPA.
 This is your overall GPA in your major)

 - A minimum of 65% in PSYC 305 to be eligible to enrol in PSYC 405 A minimum of 65% in PSYC 305 to be eligible to enrol in PSYC 405 (required for an honours degree)

 - All cognate science courses (CS 110, BIOL 100, BIOL 101, CHEM 104, and either MATH 103 or 110), as well as all 200 level PSYC classes and PSYC 305 (or equivalent) must be completed by the end of April in the year of application.

 - It is also important to note that this degree allows for no open electives.
 Students must take only classes from the Faculty of Arts, MAP, or Science.
 Kinesiology classes are not to be counted towards this degree without prior approval.
 Students may find that the Dean of Science is unlikely to approve more than one kinesiology class in place of a science elective.

 The rest of the Honours application process includes:

 - An assessment meeting with an academic advisor to definitively declare you will be eligible to enrol in Honours called the ‘Honours Program Outline’ that is to be submitted by your advisor the fall semester before the semester you intend to apply to the program

 - A letter of intent, stating why you are a good fit for the program and outlining your future academic goals.
 Need help on how to write one?